There are no products in your shopping cart.

 Discrimination – Treating someone unfairly because of a certain characteristic, in this case being trans and/or non-binary.
 It is against the law to discriminate against someone because of their gender identity.

-Front hole – An alternative word for the vagina.
+Front hole – An alternative word for the vagina preferred by some trans men and/or non-binary people with a cervix.
 It is important to check which words someone would prefer to use.

 Gender dysphoria – A sense of unease or distress that a person may feel because of a mismatch between their sex assigned at birth and their gender identity.
 Gender dysphoria can change over time and not everyone who is non-binary or transgender experiences gender dysphoria.